allegroai/clearml-docs/docs/fundamentals/logger.md

 logger = task.get_logger()
 ```

-Check out all the available object types that can be reported in the example [here](../guides/reporting/scalar_reporting.md).
+Check out all the available object types that can be reported in the [Explicit Reporting](../guides/reporting/scalar_reporting.md)
+example or in the [Jupyter Notebook](../guides/reporting/clearml_logging_example.md) Explicit Reporting example.

 ### Media reporting